Bulgarias man Of The People Borisov Walks Tightrope - UrduPoint

 Bulgaria's 'man Of The People' Borisov Walks Tightrope

-The great survivor of Bulgarian politics, veteran Prime Minister Boyko Borisov, is facing one of the toughest crises of his premiership as anti-corruption protesters vow to keep up a nightly series of demonstrations
+The great survivor of Bulgarian politics, veteran Prime Minister Boyko Borisov, is facing down one of the toughest crises of his premiership as a wave of anti-corruption protests exposes the depth of citizens' frustrations

-Sofia, (APP - UrduPoint / Pakistan Point News - 20th Jul, 2020 ) :The great survivor of Bulgarian politics, veteran Prime Minister Boyko Borisov, is facing one of the toughest crises of his premiership as anti-corruption protesters vow to keep up a nightly series of demonstrations.
+Sofia, (APP - UrduPoint / Pakistan Point News - 21st Jul, 2020 ) :The great survivor of Bulgarian politics, veteran Prime Minister Boyko Borisov, is facing down one of the toughest crises of his premiership as a wave of anti-corruption protests exposes the depth of citizens' frustrations.

-Dealing with the protests is yet another high-wire act for Borisov after more than a decade spent placating different forces at the top of Bulgarian politics.
+Dealing with the demonstrations is yet another high-wire act for Borisov after more than a decade spent placating different forces at the top of Bulgarian politics.

-On Tuesday the action will shift to parliament where the opposition is putting forward a no-confidence motion against him.
+On Tuesday Borisov survived a no-confidence motion in parliament brought by the opposition Socialists as his conservative GERB party and its allies rallied to his defence.

-While Borisov's conservative GERB party and its allies are expected to muster the votes to safeguard him, the protests against perceived favouritism towards the country's powerful oligarchs have exposed a deep anger and thirst for change, particularly among young Bulgarians.
+But the protests against perceived favouritism towards the country's powerful oligarchs have laid bare a deep anger and thirst for change, particularly among young Bulgarians, and have forced him to promise changes in the government line-up.

 A former firefighter and bodyguard with a black belt in karate and a carefully cultivated "man of the people" persona, 61-year-old Borisov has sat out crises before.